 |photo left: This is the RCK-N SN:182 from

 the WWII-era.
-These receivers were built for the U.S. Navy and cover
+These receivers were used by the U.S. Navy (but not

 different frequencies than the standard National Airway Receivers.
 Note

 that the nomenclature indicates that the lowest frequency band is 200kc

 to 400kc followed by 400kc to 800kc.
 The three highest frequency bands

 cover 2.5mc up to 23.5mc.
 To allow full coverage between 200kc and 800kc